-STUDENT INSURANCE PROGRAMS
+J-5000 © JLA STUDENT INSURANCE PROGRAMS

 The Board may provide or make available a student health benefits insurance program for the District.
 The program will be conducted at no expense to the District.
-Students involved in sports shall obtain such catastrophic health and accident insurance coverage.

 The Superintendent will provide to parents or guardians information on student health benefits insurance if such insurance is available.